 |Publication status||Accepted/In press - 2019|

 - bilingualism, expertise, professional development, sociological issues, quality

 Angelelli, C. V. (Accepted/In press).
 Non-professional interpreting and translation (NPIT).
-In E. Angelone, M. Ehrensberger-Dow, & G. Massey (Eds.), The Bloomsbury Companion to Language Industry Studies London: Bloomsbury.
+In E. Angelone, M. Ehrensberger-Dow, & G. Massey (Eds.), The Bloomsbury Companion to Language Industry Studies Bloomsbury.